Table of Contents Show

 3.1.
 Having a History of Cellulitis

-If you have had cellulitis earlier, then there are chances that you might develop cellulitis again.
+If you have had cellulitis earlier, then there is a chance that you might develop cellulitis again.

 If you have a history of cellulitis, utmost care must be taken if you get rashes and cuts so that the bacteria does not enter your body and cause cellulitis again.